jabr/xxhash64/README.md

 # xxHash64

-A fast, simple xxHash64 implementation in TypeScript/WASM.
+A fast, simple xxHash64 (and XXH3) implementation in TypeScript/WASM.

 ## Example